faffas/Discord-Bot/README.md

 # Discord Bot
-A Discord Bot made using Python and Discordpy.
+A Discord Bot made using Python and Discordpy as a pet project.

 ### External APIs used -
 * IMDBpy
 * Safygiphy